 How long will it take for Puerto Rico to return to pre-hurricane conditions?
-Estimates just for the restoration of power suggest that getting the lights back on all over the Island will not happen until summer.
+Getting power back to the Island took nearly a year.
 What about rebuilding of homes and businesses and public buildings?

 One place to look for clues could be in the past.